 - Social media

 Here is a complete guide to help you apply settings in all four areas:

 Here are the app control guides sent to parents (November 2021)

 For those children with SEND, there are some additional resources that parents might find useful when looking at online safety with their child.

 Supporting children and young people with SEND online (Internet Matters)

 It is important that we all know where to go if we need help.
-Online safety is a safeguarding issue and you are encouraged to contact the school Designated Safeguarding Lead, Mrs McConnell, if you are concerned about anything.
+Online safety is a safeguarding issue and you are encouraged to contact the school Designated Safeguarding Lead, Mr Jonathan Walters, if you are concerned about anything.
 However, we appreciate that there maybe times when you need help outside school hours.

 Below are national help lines and services that are designed to provide help or contact with law enforcement, if appropriate.